GaioTransposon/metadata_mining/README.md

 ![Pipeline overview](pipeline.png)

-Let's start getting what we need to start!
+Let's get what we need to start!

 ---
 <a name="requirements"></a>